ansible/ansible-lint/docs/configuring.md

 ## Using local configuration files

-Specify Ansible-lint configuration in either `.ansible-lint` or `.config/ansible-lint.yml` in your current working directory.
+Specify Ansible-lint configuration in either `.ansible-lint`, `.config/ansible-lint.yml`, or `.config/ansible-lint.yaml` in your current working directory.

 !!! note